birdup000/ReverseApisAI/README.md

 # ReverseApis

-This is a list of reverse APIs for GPT3.5 and GPT4 models.
+PLEASE BE RESPONSIBLE WHEN USING THESE REVERSE API's This is a list of reverse APIs for GPT3.5 and GPT4 models.

 ## Providers with their Discord Servers and API URLs